Compressed sensing in speech signals

-This article is about Compressed sensing in speech signals.

 In communications technology, the technique of compressed sensing (CS) may be applied to the processing of speech signals under certain conditions.
 In particular, CS can be used to reconstruct a sparse vector from a smaller number of measurements, provided the signal can be represented in sparse domain.
 "Sparse domain" refers to a domain in which only a few measurements have non-zero values.